laurenperez/M1L8-dom-intro-wbp/README.md

 ### Preparation Steps

+Please concentrate your efforts within the `src` folder, as it will serve as your designated working directory for this exercise.
+It is important to note that no changes need to be made to any files within the util folder in order to successfully complete the task.

+- Fork and clone [this repo] (https://git.generalassemb.ly/SEI-Standard-Curriculum/M1L8-dom-intro-wbp)

 ### Step 1

  If you haven't noticed already - the javascript isn't linked to the html yet!
 Throw a `script` tag at the bottom of the body or use the `defer` attribute and put it in the `head`.
 Make sure it goes below the font awesome `script` tag that is already present in the `head`.